Website traffic comparison tools!

 A user friendly tool as it is part of Amazon and APIs can be integrated to allow you to validate your own analytics.
 It enables you to run comparison against competitor sites provided they get a reasonable amount of traffic.
 The free tool is very limited for smaller sites, but the subscription tool does provide a large variety of additional data from users who download one of the browser extensions.

-3.Compete – (Millward Brown Digital):This is an enterprise solution for larger organisations that have the budget to conduct comprehensive competitor analysis.
+3.Compete – (Millward Brown Digital):This is an enterprise solution for larger organisations to track competitor website traffic.
 The tool provides a great depth of cross-industry data, including traffic, engagement and demographic metrics on competitor websites.
 Benchmark your site performance and conversion rate by tracking online market share in your industry.
 Examine key words and referral traffic sources used by your competitors.
 Identify best in class websites from performance data.
 No free trials are available.

 4. Experian Hitwise: A subscription only service for large organisations which provides benchmarking of websites with detailed visitor profiling so that you can understand user behaviour across multiple websites and devices.
 Its strength lies in the demographic data that it provides as a result of collaboration with ISPs and integration of visitor data.